Team | DBAE

 Founding Instructional Testing Coordinator

-I’m an educator, mentor, and advocate with 14 years of experience working with K–8 and LA Job Corps learners.
+Margaret Simon is an educator, mentor, and advocate with 14 years of experience working with K–8 and LA Job Corps learners.
+I hold a Bachelor’s in Education and a Master’s in Organizational Management from the Forbes School of Business, but my real education has come from consistently showing up for students and communities that needed more than the basics.
 From the classroom to leadership, my passion lies in helping educators tap into their zone of genius so their scholars can thrive.
-I earned my Master’s in Organizational Management from the Forbes School of Business, but my real education came from consistently showing up for students and communities that needed more than the basics.
-My data-driven yet engaging approach to teaching has empowered both myself and the educators I’ve mentored to increase student engagement and drive meaningful academic growth.
-At the core of my work is a deep commitment to pushing the culture forward in education.
-I believe that when teachers are supported and empowered, schools are transformed, and when we center creativity, genius, and joy, we don’t just teach children, we inspire them.
+My data-driven yet engaging approach has empowered both myself and the educators I’ve mentored to increase student engagement and drive meaningful academic growth.
+At the core of my work is a deep commitment to pushing the culture forward in education—because when teachers are supported and empowered, schools are transformed, and when we center creativity, genius, and joy, we don’t just teach children, we inspire them.

 Andrea Paleyo